 In writing a diversity statement for yourself or your organization, it’s crucial to consider your mission, values, and vision.
 Also, consider how various stakeholders may perceive your statement.
 Diversity statements should be created in coordination with your recruitment marketing goals to prevent people from believing you foster a hostile work environment.

-It’s likely that people will examine your diversity statement upon its first release, so create a diversity statement that is waterproof and leaves no room for misinterpretation.
+It’s likely that people will examine a diversity or position statement upon its first release, so create a diversity statement that is waterproof and leaves no room for misinterpretation.
 It may be best for your organization to hire a freelance copywriter or agency to assist with this process.

 5 diversity statement tips